Kent State vs. Akron NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Kent State and its opponents have gone over the current 73.5-point total in four of 10 games this season.
+- Kent State has combined with its opponents to put up more than 73.5 points in four of 10 games this season.

-- Akron's games have gone over 73.5 points in just one opportunity this season.
+- Akron has combined with its opponents to score more than 73.5 points in one game this season.

-- The two teams combine to average 53.9 points per game, 19.6 less than the over/under in this contest.
+- The two teams combine to score 53.9 points per game, 19.6 less than the over/under in this contest.

-- These two squads surrender a combined 75.5 points per game, 2.0 more than this contest's over/under.
+- The 75.5 points per game these two squads have allowed their opponents to score this season are 2.0 more than the 73.5 total in this contest.

-- The average total in Golden Flashes games this season is 67.2, 6.3 points fewer than Saturday's over/under of 73.5 .
+- Golden Flashes games have an average total of 67.2 points this season, 6.3 fewer than Saturday's over/under.

-- The 55.4 PPG average total in Zips games this season is 18.1 points fewer than this game's over/under.
+- The 73.5 total in this game is 18.1 points higher than the 55.4 average total in Zips games this season.

 Kent State Stats and Trends

-- Kent State has four wins against the spread in 10 games this season.

-- The Golden Flashes have covered the spread once this season when favored by 13.5 points or more (in two chances).

-- Kent State's games this year have gone over the point total in 40% of its opportunities (four times in 10 games with a set point total).
+- Kent State's games this year have gone over the point total four times in 10 opportunities (40%).

-- In games that Kent State amasses more than 454.1 yards, the team is 4-2 against the spread and 4-2 overall.
+- In games that Kent State churns out more than 454.1 yards, the team is 4-2 against the spread and 4-2 overall.

-- The Golden Flashes have eight giveaways this season, while the Zips have 11 takeaways .

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.